boaloysius/boaloysius.github.io/index.md

 - Data scientist focusing on training deep learning models for user targeting ads.
 - Set up a production pipeline for training deep learning models using Google AI Platform and BigQuery.
 - Developed a system capable of training up to 1TB of data daily in 2 hours.
-- Utilized Bitbucket and Jira for version control and product management.
+- Utilized Bitbucket and Jira for version control and project management.

 **Awesome Daddies Interactive (1 year)**
-- Front-end developer involved in product development using React, Redux, SCSS, WordPress, Drupal, jQuery, Bootstrap, and Material Design.
+- Front-end developer involved in product development using React, WordPress, Drupal, jQuery, Bootstrap, and Material Design.
 - Customized WordPress and Drupal to implement unique styles and modules.
 - Deployed and managed applications on Heroku and Netlify for clients.